lh3/bgt/README.md

 |4s     |bgt view -GC -s'source=="1000G"'|
 |19s    |bcftools view -Gu -S 1000G.txt HRC-r1.bcf|
 |8s     |bgt view -G -s 'source=="UK10K"' -s 'source=="1000G"&&population!="GBK"'|

+On file sizes, the BGT database for HRC-r1 is 7.4GB (this excludes the `.pb1` file which is generated but not used for now; 1GB=1024*1024*1024 bytes).
+In comparison, BCFv2 for the same data takes 65GB, GQT 93GB and PBWT 4.4GB.
+BGT and PBWT, which are based on the same data structure, are much more compact.
+BGT is larger than PBWT primarily because BGT keeps an extra bit per haplotype to distinguish reference and multi allele, and stores markers to enable fast random access.

+### <a name="others"></a>Comparison to other tools

 [hrc]: http://www.haplotype-reference-consortium.org